NativeScript/docs-v7/ApiReference/file-system/knownFolders/README.md

 ---
-nav-title: "Class file-system.knownFolders"
+nav-title: "Module file-system.knownFolders"
-title: "Class file-system.knownFolders"
+title: "Module file-system.knownFolders"
-description: "Class file-system.knownFolders"
+description: "Module file-system.knownFolders"
 ---
 ## Namespace: "file-system".knownFolders
 Provides access to the top-level Folders instances that are accessible from the application.
 Use these as entry points to access the FileSystem.